When prompted to log in you will see the following page:

 NOTE: IT IS NOT RECOMMENDED that you re-use a previously saved form.
 If a form has changed, and you use an older version, this form may not be accepted, especially if it is a court or regulated form.
 In the Word templates you may find some useful functions available to you.
 For Example:

 All Word templates are Word 2003 compatible.
 Most templates may also be used with Word 2000.
 But if you’re working with Word 2007 or higher please see the Word 2007 template help section above.
 Word Templates - Requirements In order to use web-based Word templates, you must ensure the macro security in Word is set to Medium or Low before you download the form.
 If your macro security is set to High, you will receive the following warning message: "The macros in this form are disabled."
 You will not be able to run the macro to complete the form.
+To check your level of security for macros, follow these steps:

 NOTE: IT IS NOT RECOMMENDED that you re-use a previously saved form.
 If a form has changed, and you use an older version, this form may not be accepted, especially if it is a court or regulated form.
 In the Word templates you may find some useful functions available to you.
 For Example: